Here are the 5 Misconceptions of Hair Oils and The Best Ways to Use Them

 You can use oils after your hair has fully dried to scrunch out the crunch or as a finishing touch after diffusing/air-drying your hair, but only use a tiny amount of oil.

-One of the best hair oils for detangling dry hair is Righteous Roots Oils Kids- it will literally melt knots and tangles away.
+One of the best hair oils for detangling dry hair is Righteous Roots Rx- it will literally melt knots and tangles away.
 Detangling tip: Start at the bottom of your hair and gently work your way up.
-If your hair doesn’t like a combination of oils, try grapeseed oil or avocado oil.